julienschmidt/bawang/docs/reports/midterm_report.md

 Since Go does not have classes, the main approach to structure a Go project is to group corresponding features/functions in files or sub modules.
 Implementation of data processing and handling is mainly done by using structs and methods on these structs.

-All code that handles protocol messages (parsing and packing) for both our onion protocol and the voidphone API protocol is grouped in the submodule `message`.
+All code that handles protocol messages (parsing and packing) for both our onion protocol and the VoidPhone API protocol is grouped in the submodule `message`.
 We defined a general `Message` interface that is implemented for each message type handling byte packing and unpacking.

-Currently, all logic handling our onion protocol is implemented in `onion.go` storing connection and peer data in different structs (`Link`, `Peer`, `Circuit`).
+Currently, all logic handling our onion protocol is implemented in `onion.go` storing connection and peer data in different structs (`Link`, `Peer`, `Tunnel`).
 We might move this logic to a different submodule.

 Config parsing and option storing is implemented in `config.go` which exposes a struct (`Config`) containing all configuration parameters.